Montana Secretary of State asks Supreme Court to stay election law injunction

-HELENA — With Montana’s primary elections just over a month away and school elections next week, there’s still legal uncertainty over exactly what will be required for voters.
+HELENA - There’s still legal uncertainty over exactly what will be required for voters with Montana’s primary elections just over a month away and school elections next week.

 Several new election laws, passed by the Montana Legislature and signed by Gov. Greg Gianforte last year, are currently held up by court challenges.
 Now, it may fall to the Montana Supreme Court to decide whether those rules will be enforced in this year’s upcoming elections.